 Technology is vital for trustees looking to thrive in the modern world.
 Automating data management processes and autonomous investment monitoring doesn’t just help to save resources, it also gives trustees the opportunity to focus on delivering a better overall client experience, to enable business growth.

-Trust portfolio data sourced from a number of investment managers, spreadsheets, statements and systems inevitably has dozens of file formats and variations in the content.
+Trust investment portfolio data sourced from a number of investment managers and consultants inevitably has dozens of file formats and variations in the content.
 Dealing with these manually can be a huge time sink.
-However, technology is now able to automatically transform this disparate information into a single standardised schema, which can be processed systematically for downstream monitoring and reporting.
+However, technology is now able to source this data directly, automatically transforming this disparate information into a single standardised schema, which can be processed systematically for downstream monitoring and reporting.

 Eliminating the manual process of consolidating and reconciling data enables trustees to streamline their internal data management and investment monitoring workflows, reducing operational risk, improving bookkeeping integrity and freeing up time for higher-value interactions with clients.